 - Your baby sleeps through the night without having a feed.

 - Your baby starts eating solid foods.

 - Your baby is given other liquids or supplements.

-- You start to replace breastfeeding with pumping.
+- You begin to replace breastfeeding with pumping.

-- You start medication, the combination or mini-pill.
+- You start medication, the combination, or the mini-pill.

 Common Menstruation Concerns

 Yes.
 A mother's period can be irregular, with some spotting while breastfeeding due to a change in breastfeeding frequency and hormone fluctuations.

 Sometimes a decrease in nursing frequency occurs when the baby is ill, teething, has a growth spurt, or if the baby is separated from the mother for a few hours.